![]() Monterey Bay Ninety-Nines

 |

+Betty Ardell Hinn - Dell to all who knew her . . .
 Dell Hauk married Dr. George Hinn in 1965.
-Dell has two children from a previous marriage as well as two step-children.
-She has five grandchildren and one great-grandchild.
+Dell had two children from a previous marriage as well as two step-children.
+She had five grandchildren and one great-grandchild.
 Dell taught her son Jay Hauk to fly, and he received his private pilot certificate, then moved on to obtain additional ratings.
 Jay is currently a Captain for United Airlines.
-Jay then reversed the role and became Dell's flight instructor for her instrument rating.
+Jay reversed roles with his mother and became Dell's flight instructor for her instrument rating.
 Dell's daughter Carol is also a private pilot as well as Carol's daughter, Gail.
-When Dell married George in 1965, she had logged approximately 4,000 hours.
-They had a mutual agreement that he would not tell her how to fly and she would not tell him what to do in the operating room - this arrangement worked!
+When Dell married Dr. George Hinn in 1965, she had logged approximately 4,000 hours.
+They had a mutual agreement that he would not tell her how to fly and she would not tell him what to do in the operating room.
+The arrangement worked.
 In 1945, Dell was an instructor in a Red Cross Water Safety Instructors' Course at San Jose State University.
 She taught young soldiers to "swim through burning oil on water" and to jump off a ship with full gear.
 Dell felt this class would be her contribution to the war effort.
 In class she met Marion Barnick who was her swim partner and an enthusiastic aviator.
-In October 1946, Marion offered to take Dell for an airplane ride, which turned out to be a lesson since Dell was placed in the left seat, took the controls, flew the plane, and was immediately hooked!
-Marion Barnick and Wes Lenerville were her flight instructors in the Santa Clara Valley.
-Dell moved to Honolulu, Hawaii where she received her private pilot certificate.
-Her first passenger was her mother who shared her enthusiasm and dream.
-Flying Activities In the 1950's Dell earned her glider rating and achieved a flight level of over 20,000 feet above Minden, Nevada.
-While attempting the "Minden Wave" within the 20 x 30 square mile window, Dell overheard a commercial jet ask ATC to explain "what a glider was doing flying at 20,000?".
-During the 1970's, Dell accumulated several hundred towing flights from the Vacaville Glider Port that was owned and operated by her son Professional 1980 through 1985, Dell flew a Beech Debonair from Salinas to Sacramento on a regular basis as charter pilot for Assemblyman Eric Seastrand.
-After Eric died of cancer, she flew the newly elected congresswoman, Andrea Seastrand, from San Luis Obispo to Sacramento during her term in office.
-THE NINETY-NINES Within The Ninety-Nines, Dell held the office of Chapter Chairman three times, Treasurer, Secretary, Newsletter, Nominating & Membership Chairman.
-Through the Women's Medical Auxiliary of Monterey, Dell created Direct Relief International (DRI) and began collecting medical supplies and drugs.
-This project grew to include The Ninety Nines.
-The Ninety Nines would collect the supplies and fly them to the central point at the Santa Barbara Airport where they were then re-sorted and distributed by DRI to underdeveloped countries in the free world.
-Dell also donated her time to Angel Flight, transporting patients to Stanford Medical Center and UCLA for medical treatment.
-STATISTICS Powder Puff Derby-12
+In October 1946, Marion offered to take Dell for an airplane ride, which turned out to be a lesson since Dell was placed in the left seat, took the controls, flew the plane, and was immediately hooked.

 Races Palms to Pines-1 Race Great Pumpkin Classic-